 None of us have a perfect night’s sleep every night.
 But why do some of us toss and turn nearly every night?

-The Eight app uses data from the sensors in the Sleep Tracker to tell you how much you toss and turn each night.
+The Eight Sleep app uses data from the sensors in the Sleep Tracker to tell you how much you toss and turn each night.
+Combined with the Eight Sleep Pod, you will also be able to measure additional factors that could be affecting your sleep cycle.
 If you toss and turn for a minute, it is recorded.
 Anything under a minute is not recorded because it does not significantly impact sleep.
-In the past week alone, the average person tossed and turned 37-40 times each night.
+In the span of a week, the average person tosses and turns 37 to 40 times each night.

-If you find yourself constantly moving during the night, alcohol or evening coffee may be the cause.
-Alcohol and caffeine before bed can lead to a restless sleep.
+If you find yourself constantly moving during the night or experiencing sleep issues, alcohol or evening coffee may be the cause.
+Alcohol and caffeine before bedtime can lead to insomnia or restless sleep.
 Another possibility is that your bedroom is too warm or there is too much light in it.

-Pain can also make it difficult to sleep, so if you’re experiencing chronic pain in any part of your body, it may be the reason you’re tossing and turning so much.
+Pain can also make it difficult to enjoy good sleep, so if you’re experiencing chronic pain in any part of your body, it may be the reason you’re tossing and turning so much.

 Other possible culprits?
 Restless leg syndrome or sleeping on your stomach.
 Stomach sleeping can lead to neck and back pain that causes tossing and turning.